I work with electric and gas-free fireplaces and understand the ins and outs of these products.

 How to Choose the Right Electric Fireplace

-There are really a myriad of options when choosing an electric fireplace.
-Design options range from classic to contemporary with everything in between.
-Units can be built around modern media centers or a light mantelpiece.
 Electric fireplace inserts and logs can match any stonework or existing firebox design.
 Homeowners can choose from a wood-burning log appearance, an antique coal basket, or a modern stainless steel design.
 With so many styles, colors, shapes, and sizes available, finding a complimentary design is an easy task.

-Unit types also include flat heaters that can be hung on a wall similar to a flat screen TV.
+Unit types also include flat heaters that can be hung on a wall similar to a flat-screen TV.
 Standalone and portable units can be used as zone heaters or taken along in campers and RVs.
 Corner pieces can easily blend away into a home's décor.
 Elegant, built-in wall units can become a permanent fixture in a living room or formal dining room.
 There is no limit to how these versatile heaters can become central to your home's design.